 9. Enrolment of Higher Degree by Research (HDR) candidates in centres and institutes

 Centres and institutes may be accredited by the Research Graduate School Committee to enroll HDR candidates.
 Centres or institutes wishing to pursue this accreditation should follow the procedures outlined in Appendix B of the Handbook for Doctoral and MPhil Degrees.
-If accredited to enroll HDR candidates, a centre or institute must appoint a main supervisor for candidates enrolled in the centre/institute in accordance with Section 14 of the doctoral degree regulations and the Code of Practice for the Supervision of Doctoral Candidates in Section 5.2 of the Handbook for Doctoral and MPhil Degrees.
+If accredited to enroll HDR candidates, a centre or institute must appoint a main supervisor for candidates enrolled in the centre/institute in accordance with Monash University (Vice-Chancellor) Regulations Part 3 - Section 9.4, and the Code of Practice for the Supervision of Doctoral Candidates in Section 5.2 of the Handbook for Doctoral and MPhil Degrees.
 Accredited centres/institutes will also be required to undertake all responsibilities detailed in Part B of this Section.

 In the absence of accreditation, HDR candidates are to be enrolled through a department, school or, in the case of a faculty without departments, through the faculty.
 Their main supervisor will be a member of academic staff of that department or school, who might also be associated with a centre or institute.
 HDR candidates may be co-supervised by staff specifically appointed to centres or institutes.